galiya/ML-Tutorial-Codemash2019/Lab2/Lab2 Supervised learning.md

 ### Categorical values

-As you have noticed already we also have non-numerical columns, i.e. education_level and others.
+As you have noticed already we also have non-numerical columns, i.e. **education_level** and others.
 Machine Learning algorithms expect to deal with numeric inputs, hence we need to use additional transformation for such columns that can convert them into numerical features.

-One-hot encoding scheme is one of popular methods to achieve that.
+One-hot encoding scheme is one of the popular methods to achieve that.

-If for example, our census dataset had a feature **pet** with 3 answers (dog, cat, none), after using this transformation it will be replaced by 3 features: **pet_dog**, **pet_cat**, **pet_none**, with 0 and 1 in place to identify the selection.
+If, for example, our census dataset had a feature **pet** with 3 answers (dog, cat, none), after using this transformation it will be replaced by 3 features: **pet_dog**, **pet_cat**, **pet_none**, with 0 and 1 in place to identify the selection.

 12. Use **pandas.get_dummies** method to perform one-hot encoding on the previously transformed dataset

-13. Transform target label **income** that represented as a categorical variable with 2 responses ["<=50K, >50K"] into respective categories [0, 1].
+13. Transform target label **income** that is represented as a categorical variable with 2 responses ["<=50K, >50K"] into respective categories [0, 1].

 ## Part 2: Build supervised machine learning models